GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

 -   Application must be responsive and fully functional to use on any device
 -   Allow users to search products
 -   Allow users to log in and log out of the app
--   Logging in provides user with feature to rate a product
 -   Logging in provides a site admin with feature to build a product
 -   Allow users to view details about the product including an image
+-   Provide a logged in user or anonymous user with feature to buy a product

 <a name="BACKLOG"></a>
 ## Future Requirements